-Financially, Christmas can also be a tricky time and people may find themselves working longer hours to pay for presents and food.
 Often, we feel obligated to attend lots of social events to avoid disappointing others, when we really need to take time to slow down and relax.
 As a result, we may end up getting less sleep, which can impact our mood.

 "'No' really is the hardest word to say, and if you tend to please others, you're going to find it very stressful," says Evans.
 "After the year we've all had, it is crucial to create healthy boundaries for ourselves, as this may be the first real chance we've had to take a break in a long time."